Phil997/pydantic-sqlite/README.md

 ```

 # DB_Handler
-The DB_handler serves as a wrapper for the DataBase.
+The `DB_Handler` serves as a context manager wrapper for the `DataBase`.
 The database returned by the context manager functions identically to those in previous examples.

-However, the handler offers an added benefit: in case of an exception, it automatically saves a database snapshot with the latest values as '<<dbname_crash>>.db'.
-If such a file already exists, the filename is iteratively incremented.
+However, the handler offers an added benefit: in case of an exception, it automatically saves a database snapshot with the latest values as `<<dbname>_snapshot.db` (by default).
+If such a file already exists, the filename is iteratively incremented (e.g., `<<dbname>_snapshot(1).db`).

+You can also configure the snapshot suffix using the `snapshot_suffix` argument in the constructor.

-For instance, running this example generates two files: 'hello.db' and 'hello_crash.db'.
-Executing the script again, a snapchot file called 'hello_crash(1).db' will be created
+For instance, running this example generates two files: `humans.db` and `humans_snapshot.db`.
+Executing the script again, a snapshot file called `humans_snapshot(1).db` will be created.

 ```python
 from uuid import uuid4